course-details-portlet

 Learning outcome

 After having completed the course, the student should be able to: 1) Explain principles of IR, MS and NMR spectroscopy.
 2) Explain construction/design of spectrometers.
-3) Operate IR spectrometer, execute runs, acquire and process spectra.
-4) Analyze and interpret spectral data.
-5) Use spectral data to elucidate an unknown structure, or solve a structure-related problem.
-6) Complete a semester assignment, which consists of executing several experiments, acquire spectral data and elucidating structure of an unknown organic compound by combining various spectral data.
-7) Create a semester assignment report, which consists of description of the spectroscopy methods used, analysis of data and description of structure elucidation procedure.
-The report is mandatory, individual, it has to be approved and it counts 10% of the exam.
-8) Design the most suitable set of spectroscopic methods for a given structure-related problem.
+3) Analyze and interpret spectral data.
+4) Use spectral data to elucidate an unknown structure, or solve a structure-related problem.
+5) Complete a semester assignment, which consists of elucidating structure of an unknown organic compound by combining various spectral data.
+6) Create a semester assignment report, which consists of description of the spectroscopy methods used, analysis of data and description of structure elucidation procedure.
+The report is mandatory, individual, and it has to be approved.
+7) Design the most suitable set of spectroscopic methods for a given structure-related problem.

 Learning methods and activities

-Lectures (4 hours per week), compulsory semester assignment: structure elucidation of an unknown compound by the spectroscopic methods and practical exercises (ca. 20 hours).
+Lectures (4 hours per week), exercises (2 hours per week), compulsory semester assignment: structure elucidation of an unknown compound by the spectroscopic methods and theoretical exercises (ca. 20 hours).
 An approved individual report is a pre-requisite for sitting on the exam and is valid for 4 semesters.
 Lectures and exercises are given in English.

 Expected work load in the course is 200-225 hours.